antongolub/lockfile/README.md

 The ´package.json´ manifest contains its own deps requirements, the `lockfile` holds the deps resolution snapshot<sup>*</sup>, so both of them are required to build a dependency graph.
 We can try to convert this data into a normalized representation for further analysis and processing (for example, to fix vulnerabilities).
-And then, if necessary, convert back to the original format.
+And then, if necessary, convert it back to the original format.

 ## Status
 ⚠️ Initial draft.
 Alpha-version